Qiskit/qiskit/qiskit/transpiler/README.md

 - Registering passes in the pass manager pipeline is done by the `add_passes` method.
 - While registering, you can specify basic control primitives over each pass (conditionals and loops).
 - Options to control the scheduler:
-	- The precedence of passes options is pass, pass set, pass manager. (see [tests](https://github.com/Qiskit/qiskit-terra/master/test/transpiler/test_pass_scheduler.py))
 	- Passes can have arguments at init time that can affect their scheduling.
 If you want to set properties related to how the pass is run, you can do so by accessing these properties (e.g. pass_.max_iteration = 10).
+	- Options set from the pass manager take more precedence over those set at the time of adding a pass set, and those take more precedence over the options of each individual pass. (see [tests](https://github.com/Qiskit/qiskit-terra/master/test/transpiler/test_pass_scheduler.py))

 ### Pass dependency control